"Finding Fox Chase was a Godsend."‐John St. Omer

 I’ve remained cancer-free ever since.
 I had an excellent experience at Fox Chase; everyone there made me feel welcome.
 My wife Maria, who is a nurse, feels the same way about my care.

 Having risen to the top of my golfing endeavors, I took up running as well.
+Since my cancer treatment ended, I've been running like Forrest Gump.
 I’ve run the 10-mile Broad Street Run in Philadelphia at an 8.5-minute mile pace and have successfully completed three half marathons.
-I wanted to give back to the Fox Chase community, so I started fund raising each year for Jimbo’s Squad Broad Street Run team.
+I wanted to give back to the Fox Chase community, so in addition to taking part in the Phillies Charities 5K, I started fundraising each year for Jimbo’s Squad Broad Street Run team.
+For me, each finish line signifies another chapter.

 Having cancer was a humbling experience.
 I’m now enjoying my second lease on life with no complaints.
 My wife and I are especially enjoying our growing family and our role as grandparents.